Mount Macdonald Tunnel

 The Mount Macdonald Tunnel is in southeastern British Columbia, on the Revelstoke–Donald segment.
-This single-track 9.11 mi tunnel, which carries the Canadian Pacific Railway (CP) main line under Mount Macdonald in the Selkirk Mountains, handles most westbound traffic, whereas the Connaught Tunnel handles mostly eastbound.
+This single-track 9.11 mi tunnel, which carries the Canadian Pacific Kansas City (CPKC) main line under Mount Macdonald in the Selkirk Mountains, handles most westbound traffic, whereas the Connaught Tunnel handles mostly eastbound.
+The tunnel was opened by the Canadian Pacific Railway (CP) in 1988.

 Shortcomings of the Connaught Track

 By the 1970s, it was evident that the Connaught Tunnel alone could not meet the increasing traffic demands.
-The major growth opportunities were primarily in the bulk commodities of coal, sulfur, and potash.
+The major growth opportunities were primarily in the bulk commodities of coal, sulphur, and potash.

-In 1980, the estimated construction cost of $300 million was almost 20 per cent of CP's gross income for 1979.
+In 1980, the estimated construction cost of $300 million was almost 20% of CP's gross income for 1979.
 Furthermore, westbound grain transportation had been an ongoing liability for the railways.
 Consequently, CP was unwilling to proceed with a new tunnel unless the Crow Rate, which did not cover the variable cost of grain movement, was addressed.
 In response, the federal government gradually increased this rate from 1983, before abandoning rate regulation in 1993.

 The need for pusher locomotives was another encumbrance.
-During the pusher station's existence, six engineers, six maintenance workers, and nine locomotives, were based at Rogers.
+During the pusher station's existence, six engineers, six maintenance workers, and nine locomotives were based at Rogers.
 Five-unit engines were used on heavy trains carrying grain, coal, and potash.
 Four-unit engines were used on other freights.
 A significant grade improvement would eliminate the need for pushers.